iseizuu/Myfirst-discord-bot/README.md

 # Abandoned-discord-bot
-This is my first discord bot that ever i made, this is rewrite version, if u want to see the original version, u can take a look from other branch.
+This is my first discord bot that ever i made, this is a rewrite version, if u want to see the original version, u can take a look from another branch.

 # Install
 ```